-- An ATM Card will be issued for freeCan be used to access your account 24 hours a day, 7 days a week, both locally and abroad for cash withdrawals and balance enquiries
+- An ATM Card issued for freeCan be used to access your account 24 hours a day, 7 days a week, both locally and abroad for cash withdrawals and balance enquiries on an ATM

-- A minimum balance of Rs 5,000 should be maintained to receive interest
+- No minimum balance needs to be maintained to receive interest

-- Account is available in local currency and foreign currency
+- Account is available in local currency and selected foreign currency

 - A commission is charged for deposit and withdrawals from foreign currency accounts only

 - Deposits or withdrawals may be made at any HSBC branch in Mauritius

 - Receive and transfer funds instantly from other connected local banks through MauCAS (Mauritius Central Automated Switch).
 Learn more